KPragadeesh/KPragadeesh/README.md

                                          Hi there 👋 Thanks for visiting my profile.!

-- 🔭 "Budding Automation Engineer........"
+- 🔭 "Budding Software Engineer........"
 - 🌱 Enroute to Tech Saavy!
-- 🤔 Happy to learn more about "Automation"
+- 🤔 Happy to learn more about "Cloud/Devops/AI"
 - 💬 Ask me about ...
-"Test Automation"
+"Automation/Cloud/Devops/AI/MLOPs"
 - 📫 How to reach me: ... "k.pragadeesh30@gmail.com"
-- 📫 Know more about me at : ... "https://docs.google.com/document/d/1ec0DY1y_jM3zpVdxlq0Kh8QTRoYxQwIxGU-MEm4wAXQ/edit?tab=t.0"

 Languages::